yegor256/blog/_posts/2018/dec/2018-12-18-silicon-valley-criticism.md

 "categories."
 Well, you can, but be prepared to get into trouble, which you may never resolve.

-What's funny is that <del>almost</del> every single white male I've met there was a racist, but not publicly of course.
+What's funny is that ~~almost~~ every single white male I've met there was a racist, but not publicly of course.
 They all claimed to be tolerant but in a private conversation were often whispering the [n-word](https://en.wikipedia.org/wiki/Nigger) into my ear, while speaking about the race problem.
 They always had a handful of racist jokes